muupan/resume/README.md

 ## Professional activities

 - Program committee: Deep Reinforcement Learning Workshop at NeurIPS (2018-2021)
-- Lecturer: RL part of 先端人工知能論II at the University of Tokyo (2016-2018)
+- Guest lecturer: RL part of 先端人工知能論II at the University of Tokyo (2016-2018)

 ## Education